About Library Instruction

 By the end of the session, students will be able to:

-• The South Entrance is located at the corner of N Dartmouth Ave and N College Way, and leads into the first floor of the Honnold side of the building.
-This is the entrance that leads to the Main Services Desk, Connection, and the Huntley Bookstore.
+The South Entrance is wheelchair accessible and is located at the corner of N Dartmouth Ave and N College Way.
+It leads into the first floor of the Honnold side of the building where you will find the Main Services Desk, Connection, the Library café, vending machines and the Huntley Bookstore.

-• The North Entrance is located at the corner of N Dartmouth Ave and E 10th Street, and leads into the 2nd floor of the Honnold side of the building.
+The North Entrance is located at the corner of N Dartmouth Ave and E 10th Street, and leads into the second floor of the Honnold side of the building where you will find Special Collections, library exhibits, the Founders Room and the collaborative commons study area.

 Librarians are available to each sessions for First Year courses and subject specific courses on information literacy, scholarly communication, primary source literacy, Special Collections, GIS, and Digital Scholarship topics.